dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 assignments, but does not allow patterns to the left of a compound assignment operator.*

-In a pattern assignment, all variable and cast patterns are interpreted as referring to existing variables or setters.
-You can't declare any new variables.
-*Disallowing new variables allows pattern assignment expressions to appear anywhere expressions are allowed while avoiding confusion about the scope of new variables.*
+In a pattern assignment, all variable patterns are interpreted as referring to existing variables.
+You can't declare any new variables. *Disallowing new variables allows pattern assignment expressions to appear anywhere expressions are allowed while avoiding confusion about the scope of new variables.*

 It is a compile-time error if:

-*   A variable pattern has a type annotation. *Only simple identifiers are allowed since you aren't declaring a new variable.*

-*   An identifier in a variable or cast pattern does not resolve to a non-final variable or setter.
+*   An identifier in a variable or cast pattern does not resolve to a non-final local variable. *We could allow assigning to other variables or setters, but it seems strange to allow assigning to `foo` when `foo` is an instance field on the surrounding class with an implicit `this.`, but not allowing to assign to `this.foo` explicitly.
+In the future, we may expand pattern assignment syntax to allow other selector expressions.
+For now, we restrict assignment to local variables, which are also the only kind of variables that can be declared by patterns.*

-*   The matched value type for a variable or cast pattern is not assignable to the corresponding variable or setter's type.
+*   The matched value type for a variable or cast pattern is not assignable to the corresponding variable's type.

-*   The same variable is assigned more than once. *In other words, a pattern assignment can't have multiple variable or cast subpatterns with the same name.
+*   The same variable is assigned more than once. *In other words, a pattern assignment can't have multiple variable subpatterns with the same name.
 This prohibits code like:*

     ```dart
     var a = 1;